gitlabhq/gitlab-runner/docs/register/index.md

 1. Enter your GitLab URL:
    - For runners on GitLab self-managed, use the URL for your GitLab instance.
 For example, if your project is hosted on `gitlab.example.com/yourname/yourproject`, your GitLab instance URL is `https://gitlab.example.com`.
-   - For runners on GitLab.com, the `gitlab-ci coordinator URL` is `https://gitlab.com`.
+   - For runners on GitLab.com, the GitLab instance URL is `https://gitlab.com`.
 1. Enter the runner authentication token.
-1. Enter a name for the runner.
+1. Enter a description for the runner.
+1. Enter the job tags, separated by commas.
+1. Enter an optional maintenance note for the runner.
 1. Enter the type of [executor](../executors/index.md).

 - To register multiple runners on the same host machine, each with a different configuration,